apache/beam/website/www/site/content/en/documentation/programming-guide.md

 accessing metrics.
 The main method available in `metrics.Results` allows querying for all metrics matching a given filter.
 It takes in a predicate with a `SingleResult` parameter type, which can be used for custom filters.
 {{< /paragraph >}}

+{{< paragraph class="language-py">}}
+`PipelineResult` has a method `metrics()` which returns a `MetricResults` object that allows accessing metrics.
+The main method available in a `MetricResults` object, `query()`, allows for querying all metrics matching a given filter.
+It takes in a `MetricsFilter` object that can be constructed to filter by several different criteria.
+Querying a `MetricResults` object returns a dictionary of lists of `MetricResult` objects, with the dictionary organizing them by type (e.g., Counter, Distribution, and Gauge).
+The `MetricResult` object contains a `result()` function that gets the value of the metric, and contains a `key` property that contains information on the namespace and name of the metric.
+{{< /paragraph >}}

 {{< highlight java >}}